Durga Puja in Bangladesh: Social impact

 Durga Puja is celebrated in Bangladesh as a major religious festival, and it has a significant social impact on the society.
 This festival plays a vital role in communal harmony, cultural exchange, and economic activities.
-Although Durga Puja is the festival of the Hindu community in Bangladesh, people from other religions, including Muslims, also participate in it.
-In many places during the Puja, Muslim neighbours help decorate the pandals and assist in organizing the festival.
 During Durga Puja, various cultural programs such as music, dance, drama, and decorative lighting are organized.

 Durga Puja also brings a surge in demand for large pandals, worship materials, clothing, offerings, and lighting, which contributes significantly to the local economy.
 Many people buy new clothes and gifts during the festival, and artists, craftsmen, and laborers are employed to decorate temples and pandals.
 This creates a temporary boom in business and invigorates the local economy.

 Durga Puja is also a time for families, relatives, and friends to come together, deepening social relationships.
 People invite each other to their homes during the festival, which strengthens friendship and social bonds.
 During Durga Puja, many temples and organizations arrange charitable activities.
 These include distributing food to the poor, handing out winter clothes, and organizing educational programmes.

 At times, incidents of communal unrest or violence can occur during Durga Puja, which creates social tension.
 But in recent years, the law enforcement agencies have tightened security during the festival.
 In recent years, there has been a growing trend of environmental awareness regarding pandal and idol construction and immersion.
 Many places now use eco-friendly materials, which play an important role in protecting the environment.